Historical Tales | News | Vampires | Zombies | Werewolves

-A rash of sightings in the 1980s and 1990s prompted a newspaper to assign coverage to reporter Linda Godfrey.
+A rash of sightings during the 1980s and 90s prompted a newspaper to assign coverage to reporter Linda Godfrey.
 It was she who initially coined the name "Beast of Bray Road."

-Reports state that these creatures are large—two-to-four-feet tall while walking in a quadruped style and seven-feet when walking upright.
-There are reports on file in which eyewitnesses claim to have seen either walking style used; sometimes both have been reported during one sighting.
+Reports state that these creatures are large—two to four feet tall while walking on all fours and five to seven feet when walking upright.
+There are reports on file in which eyewitnesses claim to have seen either walking style used; and sometimes both have been reported during one sighting.
 Weight estimates range from 400 pounds up to 700 pounds.

 These beings seem to be scavengers, in large part.
 Many reports of them include details of the creatures eating roadkill, usually held between their large paws.
-Most sightings end with the creature fleeing the humans and returning to cover.
+Most sightings end with the creature fleeing humans and returning to the dense brush and forest.

-There are a high number of sightings near Native American effigy mounds.
-This leads some researchers to make connections between these beings and the skinwalkers of Native American folklore.
-However, not one documented report is on file in which someone has witnessed one of these creatures shapeshifting.
+There were also a high number of sightings near Native American effigy mounds, which lead some researchers to make connections between these beings and the skinwalkers of Native American folklore.
+However, not one documented report is on file in which someone has witnessed these creatures shapeshifting.
 Of course, the fact that they can easily go from bipedal movement to moving on all fours could possibly be misinterpreted as a pelt-covered man transforming into a wolf.

 Accounts of similar creatures are sometimes reported from the neighboring states of Michigan and Minnesota—one prime example being the Michigan Dogman.